 PRESS DIGEST - Wall Street Journal - April 10

-April 10 (Reuters) - The following were the top stories in The Wall Street Journal on Tuesday.
+April 10 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 * German households are among the poorest - on paper, at least - in the euro zone, according to a study by the European Central Bank that adds a new twist to the debate over how far taxpayers in Northern Europe should go to support weaker countries. ()

 * Fitch Ratings Inc lowered one of its key ratings on China's government debt, in one of the most prominent warnings to date over a credit buildup in the world's second-largest economy. ()

 * A former KPMG LLP partner admitted passing on stock tips about clients to a friend who gave him cash and gifts, in a scandal that led the big accounting firm to resign as auditor for two companies, Herbalife Ltd and Skechers USA Inc . ()

 * Yahoo Inc and Apple Inc have been discussing how more Yahoo services can play a prominent role on Apple's iPhone and iPad, people briefed on the matter said. ()

 * European government policy makers are considering rules that would include short-term loans from other banks among the liabilities that could suffer losses when authorities close down failing banks, according to a document seen by The Wall Street Journal. ()